apecloud/kubeblocks/docs/user_docs/quick-start/run-kubeblocks-on-playground-on-local-host.md

 * The following tools are installed on your local host.
   * Docker: It acts as a workload environment and the version should be v20.10.5 (runc ≥ v1.0.0-rc93) or above.
 For installation details, refer to [Get Docker](https://docs.docker.com/get-docker/).
-  * `kbcli`: It is the command line tool of KubeBlocks and is used for the interaction between the playground and KubeBlocks.
+  * `kbcli`: It is the command line tool of KubeBlocks and is used for the interaction between Playground and KubeBlocks.
 Follow the steps below to install `kbcli`.
     1. Run the command below to install `kbcli`.
          ```bash
          curl -fsSL https://kubeblocks.io/installer/install_cli.sh | bash